The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## Evaluator

-A classifier [Model](#model) or similar tool, possibly including a [Dataset](#dataset), that can quantify an [AI System's](#ai-system) inputs and outputs to detect the presence of risky content, such as hate speech, hallucinations, etc. For our purposes, an evaluator is API compatible for execution within an [Evaluation Framework](#evaluation-framework).
+A classifier [Generative Model](#generative-model) or similar tool, possibly including a [Dataset](#dataset), that can quantify an [AI System's](#ai-system) inputs and outputs to detect the presence of risky content, such as hate speech, hallucinations, etc. For our purposes, an evaluator is API compatible for execution within an [Evaluation Framework](#evaluation-framework).
 In general, an evaluator could be targeted towards non-safety needs, such as measuring other aspects of [Alignment](#alignment), [Inference](#inference) model latency and throughput, carbon footprint, etc. Also, a given evaluator could be used at many points in the total AI life cycle, e.g., for a benchmark and an inference-time test.

 ## Fairness